 Manually importing Zendesk data

 If you do not want to import queries from the pre-built dashboards, you can connect to your Zendesk data manually.
 Your Queries library will be empty until you create new queries.
-You can import your data by adding a new Zendesk connection.
-Connection refers to any successfully imported dataset from a data source, or available type of dataset you can connect to, such as your Zendesk data.
+You can import your data by adding a new Zendesk dataset.

-For more detailed information, see Adding a new Zendesk Support connection.
+For more detailed information, see Importing your Zendesk data.

 Try it yourself: Add data for queries

-This try it yourself will walk you through the steps of adding a new Zendesk connection in Explore from the Data sources library.
-For instructions on creating a new connection by duplicating a pre-built dashboard, see Duplicating pre-built and shared dashboards.
-For more information on adding a new Zendesk Support connection, see Creating a new Zendesk Support connection.
+This try it yourself will walk you through the steps of adding a new Zendesk dataset in Explore from the Datasets library.
+For instructions on creating a new dataset by duplicating a pre-built dashboard, see Duplicating pre-built and shared dashboards.
+For more information on adding a new Zendesk Support dataset, see Importing your Zendesk data.

-- Click the New data source button in the upper-right.
+- Click the New dataset button in the upper-right.

-- Select the icon representing your connector package.
+- Select the icon representing your dataset.
 This example selects Zendesk Support Tickets.

 - Click the Next button.